decred/dcrdocs/docs/getting-started/beginner-guide.md

 ## Welcome To Decred

-This beginner's guide introduces Decred, and offers signposts to some useful resources.
+This beginner's guide introduces Decred and offers signposts to some useful resources.

 Decred is an autonomous digital currency.
 Stakeholders make and enforce the blockchain's consensus rules, set a course for future development, and decide how the project's treasury is used to fund it.
 Decred's blockchain is similar to Bitcoin's, but with major aspects of [governance](/governance/governance.md) baked into the protocol.

-[Proof of Work](/mining/proof-of-work.md) Miners play a similar role for Decred as they do for Bitcoin, but with Decred they only receive 60% of the block reward.
+[Proof of Work](/mining/proof-of-work.md) miners play a similar role for Decred as they do for Bitcoin, but with Decred they only receive 60% of the block reward.

 [Proof of Stake Ticket Voting](/mining/proof-of-stake.md) is central to Decred's governance.
-Decred holders can time-lock (or "stake") chunks of DCR to buy tickets.
+Decred holders can time-lock (or "stake") DCR to buy tickets.
 Tickets are randomly called to vote on-chain, this involves both approving the work of PoW Miners and voting Yes/No on any open [rule change proposals](/getting-started/user-guides/agenda-voting.md).
 30% of the block reward goes to the holders of the tickets that voted in that block.

 The remaining 10% of the block reward goes into a [Project Treasury fund](http://explorer.dcrdata.org/address/Dcur2mcGjmENx4DhNqDctW5wJCVyT3Qeqkx).
 Holders of live tickets decide how that treasury is used through [Politeia proposals and voting](/governance/politeia.md).